KujawinskiLaboratory/SkyMat/README.md

 The Kujawinski Lab uses a unique method for processing samples prepared by the [Widner et al. (2021)](https://doi-org.libproxy.mit.edu/10.1021/acs.analchem.0c03769) method.
 The method has gone through some upgrades (for example, double stable isotope labels) in the intervening years, but for anyone using the chemical method and peak-picking in Skyline, this is meant to be a set of codes that will get you from peak areas to concentrations, provided a standard curve.

+Our current method uses to heavy isotope labels for quantification, 13C and D5.
+Two scripts are provided, one for each of those heavy labels to provided concentrations quantified using the light-to-heavy ratio calculated using that specific heavy labeled internal standard.
+Both scripts then call upon considerSkyline and convertMoles.
+The current script assumes data has been run in both positive and negative mode and combines those into a single output.

 ## How to use this repository.
 Below, you will find a diagram of how to use these scripts in different applications of the method.